DragonWrangler1/minetest/doc/lua_api.md

     sunlight_propagates = false,
     -- If true, sunlight will go infinitely through this node

+    light_source = 0,
+    -- Amount of light emitted by this node.
+    -- To set the maximum (14), use the value `core.LIGHT_MAX`.
+    -- A value outside the range 0 to `core.LIGHT_MAX` causes undefined behavior.

+    light_source_color = "#ffffffff",
+    -- Color of light emitted by this node, as a ColorSpec.
+    -- The alpha value is ignored.
+Defines the hue of the light in the world.
+    -- Only has an effect if `light_source` is greater than 0.
+    -- The color will be sampled by neighboring blocks to colorize their lighting.
+    -- Default is white (no tint).

     walkable = true,  -- If true, objects collide with node